 5 – Daemen College

 We’ve certainly been happening upon more and more educational establishments that are reputedly haunted!

 Here is another one, this time in the form of Buffalo’s Daemen College…

 Their story is a sad one.
-Apparently, they had a serious arguments and ended up each hanging themselves unbeknownst to each other on opposite ends of the property.
+Apparently, they had a serious argument and ended up hanging themselves, unbeknownst to each other on opposite ends of the property.